 The way this works is that the configuration defines a number of requests and an interval that must elapse between requests.
-The allowed number of requests within the tine window is controlled by the Advanced > Max Burst Requests setting.
+The allowed number of requests within the tine window is controlled by the Max Burst Requests setting visible when you click Show Advanced.
 For example, if the Max Burst Requests value is 1, two requests are allowed in the request interval - one normal request, and one burst request.